Paopun20/PyNES.Emulator/README.md

-# PyNES (WIP)
+# PyNES

-lol, make for Git Version Control for backup
+A NES emulator written in Python.